This page contains affiliate links. Learn more.

 4. Take finished olive oil bottle and pour some last drops on tip of the catheter and brush it around.
 If the bottle is full, then naturally you need to pour patch of it on a small plate and dip your finger on that.
 You should also self-lubricate.

-5. Turn on the ozone generator, set knob at around 25-30% and assuming your pants are down, lay down on the side you prefer depending are you left or right handed, but preferably on left side as the ozone will then go more easily deeper into the colon, and after waiting ca. 20 seconds for the ozone to reach the ambient air, take deep breath and then bring the catheter closer to sniff carefully and lightly whether the ozone is surely coming out, but DON’T breath in too deep, the ozone should not reach your lungs.
+5. Turn on the ozone generator, set knob at around 25-30%.
+Assuming your pants are down, lay down on the side you prefer depending are you left or right handed, but preferably on the left side as the ozone will then go more easily deeper into the colon.
+After waiting ca. 20 seconds for the ozone to reach the tip of the catheter, take deep breath and then bring the catheter closer to sniff carefully and lightly whether the ozone is surely coming out.
+But DON’T breath in too deep, the ozone should not reach your lungs.
 If you smell the ozone then exhale through your nose to get the ozone out.

 7. Pull the catheter out and turn off the ozone generator, but if you feel not sure you can hold the gas you can leave the oxygen concentrator still running in case you end up letting the gas out too soon and need to do the procedure again.
 You save the time of calibrating the machine again.
 In the next minutes you will feel how it is going.
 If things are fine you will end up absorbing all the gas and no farting will occur, but sometimes some amount of gas will come out after the ozone itself has been broken down and it’s fine and won’t affect the efficacy if it happens after about 30 minutes of the procedure.
 By that time all the ozone has been utilized and converted to it’s byproducts.